-- a) have an audit committee which: - has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - ii. is chaired by an independent director, who is not the chair of the board, and disclose: - iii. the charter of the committee; - iv. the relevant qualifications and experience of the members of the committee; and - v. in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- a) have an audit committee which: - i. has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - ii. is chaired by an independent director, who is not the chair of the board, and disclose: - iii. the charter of the committee; - iv. the relevant qualifications and experience of the members of the committee; and - v. in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

 The Company has an Audit & Risk Committee which is chaired by an independent director, Ms Sarah Morgan.
-Mr Adrian Giles and Mr Geoff Dixon were the committee's other two members, up until Mr Geoff Dixon resigned his position on the Board on 1 December 2016, after which, Mr Adrian Giles was the committee's only other member.
+Mr Adrian Giles and Mr Andrew Dyer are the committee's other two members.

-As recommended by the ASX Principles, the committee was chaired by an independent chair who was not chair of the board and the Audit & Risk Committee did have only non-executive directors as members, and it consisted of a majority of independent directors.
+As recommended by the ASX Principles, the committee was chaired by an independent chair who was not chair of the board and the Audit & Risk Committee and had only non-executive directors as members, all of which were considered independent.

 The Audit & Risk Committee adopted a Charter that clearly set out its role and conferred on it all necessary powers to perform that role.
-The Audit & Risk Committee Charter was published on the Company's website.
+The Audit & Risk Committee Charter was published on the Company's website and is reviewed annually.